ElectricalConduit Fill Calculator

 5

 PVC Schedule 40 has slightly less internal area than EMT for the same trade size.
-Always verify the conduit type in your fill calculation.
+Always match the conduit type before comparing fill.

 6